CarolineVarsaga/CarolineVarsaga/README.md

 # Hello there 🤩👋
 I'm currently studying Front End Development at Medieinstitutet.
 I'm really looking forward to work with this in the future!👏

-- 👩🏻‍💻 I’m currently doing an intership
+- 👩🏻‍💻 I’m currently doing my degree project
 - 👯 I’m looking to collaborate on exciting projects
-- 😁 I’m looking for internships in Örnsköldsvik or remote, spring -25
 - 📫 How to reach me: carolinevarsaga@gmail.com

 ## My Tech Stack 🤖